Fannie Lou Hamer’s Presidential Medal Of Freedom On Display at Two Mississippi Museums

 Michael Morris, executive director of the Two Mississippi Museums explains how Fannie Lou Hamer's testimony at the 1964 Democratic National Convention changed American politics.

-Also pictured are Hamer’s niece, Marilyn Mays (left), and (right) Winona, MS historian Vickie Roberts Ratliff.
+Also pictured are Hamer’s niece, Marilyn Mays (left), and (center) Winona, MS historian Vickie Roberts Ratliff.

 Media Coverage.